Instructions for authors

 • References to web page

 |OCDE (2000).
 Methodology for Case Studies of Organizational Change.
 Retrieved from http://bert.eds.udel.edu/oecd/cases/CASES11.html The date of retrieval can be in parentheses.|

 If the number of authors exceeds seven, the first six authors will be written in the reference, followed by an ellipsis and the name of the last author.

-5) References in the body of the article are written in an abbreviated way that differs from what is used in footnotes.
+5) References in the body of the article are written in an abbreviated way that differs from what is used in the Reference list.
 Specifically, if the reference is a direct quotation, the text must be enclosed in quotation marks and, usually at the end, the author's last name, year and page number are placed in parentheses: (Taylor, 1994, p.
 93).
 If it is not a direct quotation, and so is not enclosed in quotation marks, the page number will be omitted: (Taylor, 1994).
 When the author's name is given in the text he/she will not be included in the parenthesis: According to Taylor (1994, p.
 93), culture ...
 When an idea is supported by several authors, they will be separated by semicolons: (Taylor, 1994; Nussbaum, 2012).

 To quote several works by one author, only the years will be added after the author, with letters added if it is necessary to distinguish between publications from the same year: (Taylor, 1994, 1996a, 1996b).

 With works by 2 to 5 authors, all of them will be mentioned on the first occasion, and the first occasion only.
 On subsquent occasion, add: et al. When there are more than 6 authors, the first author will always be stated, followed by: et al.